Dennis4507/Playing-With-Java-Script/README.md

 This demonstrates how we combined HTML, CSS, and JavaScript to create a simple interactive webpage.This demonstrates how we combined HTML, CSS, and JavaScript to create a simple interactive webpage.

+Then we worked on the assignment below

+Write a function called add7 that takes one number and returns that number + 7.
+Write a function called multiply that takes 2 numbers and returns their product.
+Write a function called capitalize that takes a string and returns that string with only the first letter capitalized.
+Make sure that it can take strings that are lowercase, UPPERCASE or BoTh.
+Write a function called lastLetter that takes a string and returns the very last letter of that string: lastLetter("abcd") should return "d"